open-sauced/docs/docs/maintainers/growing-your-project.md

 ### Understanding team participation

-Once you have picked your official team members, it is crucial to monitor their participation to ensure that they are help the project run efficiently.
-You can do this by using [the team sync feature](../docs/features/contributor-insights.md#how-to-create-a-contributor-insight-page).
+Once you have picked your official team members, consider adding them to your project's Contributors Insights page by using [the team sync feature](../docs/features/contributor-insights.md#how-to-create-a-contributor-insight-page).
+This can be useful in monitoring their progress.

 ![team sync gif](../../static/gif/team-sync.gif)